One Exercise Fixed My 15% Power Imbalance

 • Strengthen your ankles with separate stability work

 The single leg dumbbell deadlift takes time to master, but the payoff for cyclists is substantial.
 You’ll develop more balanced power output, reduce injury risk, and build the posterior chain strength that translates directly to stronger climbing and sustained power on the bike.
+My only regret is not starting these five years earlier.

 Jason Michael